Coko-Foundation/ketty/docs/docs/userGuide/03-The Producer/04-collaborate.md

 * Click on the chapter title that shows your initials.
 This will deselect the chapter and make it available for editing to all other collaborators with edit access.
 * Alternatively, close the browser tab which has the chapter open.

-A chapter lock will automatically release if the chapter is open and inactive in a broswer tab for a 24 hour period.
+A chapter lock will automatically release if the chapter is open in a broswer tab and the tab is inactive for a 24-hour period.

 :::note